 Sophie’s daughter, Lucy (a pseudonym), often asked her if they were poor; in response, Sophie would emphasize how fortunate they are.
 More than anything, Lucy wanted a house with a backyard, the norm in the upper middle class neighbourhood where they lived.
 However, this was impossible for Sophie to provide.
 She said she felt more comfortable in the poorer neighbourhood where they once lived, but their current location provided better access to parks, schools, bus line and various amenities.

 Sophie grew up in the suburbs of Toronto in a middle class family that had “lots of problems.”
-She came to Kingston to study at Queen’s and to get a “fresh start,” away from her family.
-While an undergraduate, she suffered the first of many episodes of severe depression that required hospitalization.
-While in hospital the first time, the staff suggested that she go on social assistance temporarily, but 15 or 16 years later, she was still struggling to get off social assistance, even while working two or three part-time jobs.
+As an undergraduate at Queen’s, she suffered the first of many episodes of severe depression that required hospitalization.
+On her first hospitalization, a staff person suggested she go on social assistance as a temporary measure; 16 years later, she was still struggling to get off social assistance, even while working two or three part-time jobs.
 She described being on social assistance as isolating, lonely, stressful, humiliating and stigmatizing, with little support to get off.